rust-lang/reference/src/expressions.md

 ## Place Expressions and Value Expressions

 Expressions are divided into two main categories: place expressions and value expressions.
-Likewise within each expression, sub-expressions may occur in either place context or value context.
+Likewise within each expression, operands may occur in either place context or value context.
 The evaluation of an expression depends both on its own category and the context it occurs within.